-- Since 1970, the six so-called "criteria pollutants" have declined by 72 percent, even though the generation of electricity from coal-fired plants has increased by over 115 percent, gross domestic product has increased by 219 percent, energy consumption has increased by 47 percent, and vehicle miles traveled have increased by 165 percent.22 - Energy use per person in the United States fell 13 percent between 1979 and 2011 from 359 million BTUs to 312 million BTUs per person.23 - Energy intensity-energy consumption per dollar of GDP-fell by 55 percent between
+- Between 1970 and 2013, the six so-called "criteria pollutants" have declined by 68 percent, even though the generation of electricity from coal-fired plants has increased by over 125 percent, gross domestic product has increased by 234 percent, energy consumption has increased by 44 percent, and vehicle miles traveled have increased by 168 percent. - While population grew by 54%, energy use per person in the United States fell 14 percent between 1979 and 2013 from 359 million BTUs to 309 million BTUs per person. - Energy intensity-energy consumption per dollar of GDP-fell by 57 percent between 1970 and 2013. - In 2012, China was responsible for 26 percent of global carbon dioxide (CO2) emissions.
+In comparison, the United States, the second largest emitter of carbon dioxide, emitted 16 percent of the global total. - China's CO2 emissions increased by 191 percent between 1999 and 2012, while CO2 emissions from the United States decreased by 7.2 percent over the same period.

-1973 and 2012.24